FoMo-0D: A Foundation Model for Zero-shot Tabular Outlier Detection: Experiments

 \subsection{Generalization Analyses}

-Appendix \ref{sec:generalization} provides an extensive analysis on \method's generalization to out-of-distribution (OOD) synthetic datasets in \ref{ssec:oodsyn}, real-world datasets in ADBench for which GMMs do not always offer a good fit in \ref{ssec:gmmreal}, as well as generalization to real-world OOD detection tasks in \ref{ssec:oodreal}.
+{Our results that synthetic pretraining at large, and GMM data prior in particular, enables \method to reach remarkable performance on real world tasks call for deeper investigation on its generalization.
+To this end, } Appendix \ref{sec:generalization} provides an extensive analysis on \method's generalization to out-of-distribution (OOD) synthetic datasets in \ref{ssec:oodsyn}, GMM statistical goodness-of-fit analyses of real-world datasets in ADBench in \ref{ssec:gmmreal}, as well as generalization to real-world OOD detection tasks in \ref{ssec:oodreal}.